The worst way to run an email campaign

-Top tip: If you’re just starting out in this space, I’d recommend going with Mailchimp because it’s exceptionally user friendly and very intuitive.
+Top tip: If you’re just starting out in this space, I’d recommend going with Mailchimp because it’s pretty user-friendly.
+And very intuitive.

 4. Not implementing anti-spam measures

-If you don’t want your campaigns to share a spam folder fate, joining the ranks of Nigerian princes and $1,000,000 lottery wins, you need to verify your own domain before you send your marketing emails.
-You must also choose a safe platform from which you’re able to send your campaign.
-Remember to avoid overusing capitals or exclamation points in your subject line.
-Don’t include links that don’t work or take you to broken or illegal URLs, and don’t use images that haven’t been optimised.
+If you don’t want your campaigns to share a spam folder fate, joining the ranks of Nigerian princes and $1,000,000 lottery wins, you need to verify your own domain before you send marketing emails.
+You also need to choose a safe sending platform.

 Remember to always test your email against an anti-spam filter.
 This can help you determine if your email would probably land inside a spam folder or not.

-There are still many companies that waste a lot of money on buying random email address lists.
-What they don’t realise is that this behaviour is forcing an unsuccessful campaign (mostly because you don’t know who your target is, who is a potential client, and who is entirely unsuitable.
-Most importantly, in light of recent GDPR regulations, it’s most definitely illegal.
+There are still many companies that waste a lot of money buying random email address lists.
+What they don’t realize is that this behavior is forcing an unsuccessful campaign.

-Keep in mind that your subscribers are human beings and not just email addresses.
-That means that if they’re receiving an email from an unauthorised sender they’ll probably mark it as spam, resulting in the black listing of your address (and yes, the process of getting your email address out of this list is long and tedious).
+Your subscribers are not just email addresses.
+They’re human beings.
+If they receive an email from an unauthorized sender, they’ll probably mark it as spam.
+Which gets your address blacklisted (and yes, the process of getting your email address out of this list is long and tedious).

-Whenever possible, try to personalise the message sent to your subscribers.
+Whenever possible, try to personalize the message sent to your subscribers.
 This way you’ll create a more credible, human and close connection with them.

-There are many ways to personalise your messages, like using your subscriber’s name (or last name if it’s a formal message) at the beginning, integrating data or feedback from previous interactions they’ve had with your site, suggesting products they could be interested in based on their previous purchases, or changing the look and feel of the entire email based on their age or sex.
-These techniques will put you in good stead when compared to many other companies who still don’t realise that personalisation is a key feature of email marketing campaigns.
+A simple win is to use your subscriber’s name (or last name if it’s a formal message) to introduce the email.
+And you can integrate data or feedback from previous interactions they’ve had with your site, and suggest products they might be interested in, based on their previous purchases.
+Or you could even change the look and feel of the entire email based on their age or sex.

-To create personalised mail outs, you must first obtain the necessary information.
+To create personalized mail-outs, you must first obtain the necessary information.
 To do so, the primary tool you’re going to need are those famous registration and subscription forms (don’t know much about them?
 We can help you with that!).

-It’s useless to sell a product or service using an email marketing strategy without a landing page.
-Sending an email with a call to action that links to your website’s home page and not to a specific landing page will break the flow of a natural communication strategy.
+It’s pretty much useless to promote a product or service with an email, if you don’t have a landing page to match.
+Because sending an email with a call-to-action that links to your website’s home page and not to a specific landing page will break the flow.
+So, your customer will probably lose interest too.